bluecaret/family-cookbook/docs/recipe/sesame-carrot-stir-fry.md

   - carrot
   - stir-fry
 excerpt: 'Julienned carrots stir-fried quickly with sesame oil, garnished with sesame seeds and a dash of soy sauce.'
+noRecipe: 'Julienned carrots stir-fried quickly with sesame oil, garnished with sesame seeds and a dash of soy sauce.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Julienned carrots stir-fried quickly with sesame oil, garnished with sesame seeds and a dash of soy sauce.